-Trusty old undereye concealer, we expect a lot from you.
-We want you to be noncreasing, nondrying (and never settling in fine lines), long lasting, brightening, and, well, concealing for our dark circles (without it looking like we're actually wearing any).
-Unlike concealers to cover blemishes, for the undereyes, we need something that will set so it doesn't settle in fine lines or end up smudging our eye makeup.
+Trusty old under-eye concealer, we expect a lot from you.
+We want you to be not crease, not be drying, last for a long time, brighten, and, well, conceal our dark circles (without it looking like we're actually wearing any).
+Unlike concealers to cover blemishes, for the under eyes, we need something that will set so it doesn't settle in fine lines or end up smudging our eye makeup.
 We also need to colour correct, which means shade matching is important, too.

 After choosing your perfect